An All-You-Need-To-Know Guide To Filing For A Divorce In Singapore

 - Parties married under Syariah law can only file for a divorce in the Syariah Court.

 Once you have established that you are eligible to undergo the Singapore divorce process, you will need to prove an “irretrievable breakdown of marriage” in court in order to be granted a divorce.
 This is the only ground for divorce in Singapore.

 Proving an Irretrievable Breakdown of Marriage

 Irretrievable breakdown of marriage is the only ground for divorce in Singapore.
 However, this implies a lot of things that can be considered as “examples”/ There are five facts outlined in section 95 of the Women’s Charter under the sole grounds for divorce, which divorcing parties can demonstrate to prove an irretrievable breakdown of the marriage.

 *The Singapore Courts have recently approved a 6th fact: Divorce by Mutual Agreement, which will take effect in 2023.
 This allows couples to file for a divorce without putting blame on one another and causing distress to all parties involved.

-Adultery can only be proven if the Plaintiff can produce evidence showing that the Defendant has had sexual intercourse with a third party.
+Adultery can only be proven as grounds for divorce if the Plaintiff can produce evidence showing that the Defendant has had sexual intercourse with a third party.
 If there is only physical intimacy but no sexual intercourse, it will not be considered adultery.